-Real GDP increased 2.2 percent, reflecting positive contributions from consumer spending, nonresidential fixed investment, exports, state and local government spending, and residential fixed investment.
+Real GDP increased 3.2 percent, reflecting positive contributions from consumer spending, inventory investment, nonresidential fixed investment, exports, and federal and state and local government spending.

 This analysis confirms that BEA's early estimates provide a reliable picture of the economy; they do not substantively change BEA's measures of long-term growth, the picture of business cycles, and the trends in major components of GDP and GDI.

 The current-account deficit decreased $23.8 billion to $100.6 billion.
 In the financial account, net U.S. borrowing decreased $8.8 billion to $105.6 billion.